-Projects that address multiple EMC themes and critical monitoring questions within a given theme will generally be ranked higher than those that only address a single theme and critical question, particularly if the projects align with the EMC's prioritized critical questions in that funding year.
-Five to six prioritized critical questions are determined by vote amongst the current EMC members at the beginning of each calendar year (see Section VII.a.
-Evaluation Criteria, for details):
+Projects that address multiple EMC critical themes and multiple critical questions within a given theme will be ranked higher than those that only address a single theme and critical question, particularly if the projects align with the EMC's prioritized critical questions in that funding year.
+Five to six prioritized critical questions are determined by vote amongst the current EMC members at the beginning of each calendar year (see Section VIII.a.
+Evaluation Criteria, for details).